dsifford/academic-bloggers-toolkit/readme.txt

 4. Demo of desktop citation tooltips.

 == Changelog ==

+= 3.0.1 =
+* Fix bug that caused bold text to stay in place if you click and drag a highlighted reference.
+* Fix issue where WordPress added escape slashes to custom CSS containing quote characters.
+* Fix bug where an error message would display on some pages if a preferred citation style is not set.

 = 3.0.0 =
 You spoke and I heard, this latest version is (in my opinion) the strongest, most stable, and easiest to use version that has ever existed.